Helping Northern Nevada Students Attain Financial Literacy

 “I’ve seen so many kids in college that run up a credit card debt, and they often don’t know how to get out of it,” said DeVolld.
 “I think the value of what we are providing through the Financial Cents Program are the skills to avoid many of the financial mistakes that numerous students end up making.”

 Northern Nevada schools that utilized the First Independent Bank Financial Cents Program during the previous school year or plan to during the current school year include Hug and Sparks High Schools, Agnes Risley, Alice L. Smith, Alice Maxwell, Bernice Mathews, Echo Loder, Edwin S. Dodson, Glenn Duncan, and Rita Cannan Elementary Schools.

 First Independent Bank, a division of Western Alliance Bank, Member FDIC, helps business clients realize their growth ambitions.
 Founded in 1999, First Independent Bank offers a full spectrum of loan, deposit and treasury management capabilities, plus superior service.
 With six offices in Reno, Sparks, Carson City and Fallon, along with Western Alliance Bank’s powerful array of specialized financial services, the banking division is a valued resource for Northern Nevada’s business, real estate, professional, municipal and nonprofit communities.
 Western Alliance Bank is the primary subsidiary of Phoenix-based Western Alliance Bancorporation.
-One of the country’s top-performing banking companies, Western Alliance is ranked #1 regional bank by S&P Global Market Intelligence for 2018 and in the top 10 on the Forbes “Best Banks in America” list for four consecutive years, 2016-2019.
+One of the country’s top-performing banking companies, Western Alliance has ranked in the top 10 on the Forbes “Best Banks in America” list for five consecutive years, 2016-2020.